open/close all folders

 - Kick the Dog: Cardin mocks Jaune's death.

 - Knight Templar: Jacques seems to genuinely convinced that everything he did was completely justified, and has the gall to accuse everyone of being Ungrateful Bastards to him.

-- Never My Fault: Little Miss Malachite refuses to acknowledge that her business falling apart was her own fault.
+- Little Miss Malachite refuses to acknowledge that her business falling apart was her own fault.
 Instead, she blames it on Ruby and Nora, whose only crime was acting in self-defense.

 - Sudden Sequel Death Syndrome: Ciel and Jekyde are killed in the first chapter.